 - Use a floor polisher for that extra shine.
 You should also wax regularly to make sure that the hardwood floors are always sealed.
 Mop up spills immediately to prevent stains or damage to the hardwood floors.

 Removing Stains and Spills

 There are different methods for you to remove different kinds of stains.
-Since you are dealing with hardwood, it’s best that you use cleaning agents that will not cause too much damage with the hardwood material.
+Since you are dealing with hardwood floor types, it’s best that you use cleaning agents that will not cause too much damage with the hardwood material.

 - For blood, you can simply use cold water, and for tougher-to-remove blood stains, you can use a bit of ammonia in the water.

 - Lipstick stains can be removed with a mixture of detergent and warm water, using light pressure with a scouring pad.

 - Liquor or alcohol stains can be treated with a cloth dampened with cold water with detergent.
 You can also alternate the water with another cloth dampened with denatured alcohol.